MySQL

 Note

-Flink converts the JSON data type to a JSON-formatted string.
+The JSON data type is converted to a JSON-formatted string in Flink.

 GEOMETRY